CamDavidsonPilon/lifetimes/CONTRIBUTING.md

 There are already quite a lot of tests in this library.
 However, nothing guarantees that what you're creating won't break an existing feature.
 It is recommended that you thus:

-1. Go through all the existing tests.
+1. Go through all existing tests pertaining to the scripts you are modifying.
-    - Travis CI will do that automatically.
-1. Examine the existing tests to see if they already guarantee that what you're doing is enough.
+1. Examine the existing tests to see if they already cover the changes you are making.
-    - This can be difficult because you will probably not know all of the tests.
-Nevertheless, using `Ctrl + F` is always your friend.
-Anyway, try your best.
-1. Write new tests *if* necessary.
+1. Write new tests *only if* necessary.

 Additionally, if it were me, even if there already exists a test covering my code, I might end up writing a custom one &mdash; or mentioning the name of the existing one &mdash; in my `benchmarks` file anyway, just for the sake of documentation.